Lawton Campus - Traditional Nursing Deadline is May 17th, 2023

-August FLEX Nursing Deadline is May 4, 2022
+Frederick Campus - FLEX Nursing Deadline is November 2nd, 2022

 Core medical terminology, and anatomy and physiology are included in this program.
 This program prepares the student to become a licensed practical nurse, an important member of the health care team who works under the supervision or direction of a registered nurse, licensed physician or dentist.
 Students will learn the role of the LPN and how to care for a variety of patients including geriatric, pediatric, oncology, and pre/post operative patients.
 Students will learn how to identify patient problems, identify appropriate interventions and evaluate nursing care.
 Graduates of this program will be eligible take the National Council Licensing Examination for Practical Nurses (NCLEX-PN) and become licensed through the Oklahoma Board of Nursing.